micronaut-projects/micronaut-fuzzing/MAINTAINING.md

 All Micronaut repos have 2 dependency upgrade checking mechanism:

-1. Dependabot: it has the advantage that it performs dependency upgrades not only on build dependencies, but also on GitHub Actions workflows.
+1. Renovate: it has the advantage that it performs dependency upgrades not only on build dependencies, but also on GitHub Actions workflows.
 On the other hand, its biggest downside is that it's unable to find newer versions for those defined in `gradle.properties`.
 It will also send different PRs for the same version upgrade if the artifact ID is different.
 For example, if you have `com.example:client:1.0` and `com.example:server:1.0`, and a new 1.1 version